labsyspharm/python-novice-gapminder/_episodes/02-variables.md

 *   `print` automatically puts a single space between items to separate them.
 *   And wraps around to a new line at the end.
+*   Also note the lack of quotes around the strings.

 ## Variables must be created before they are used.